 Only ALS personnel who are employed by an agency with an approved 12-lead EKG program and who have received the required training may perform a 12-lead EKG. [see 12-LEAD EKG PROGRAM (#4210) in the Administrative Manual for training and program requirements].
 12-lead EKG is required for ALS transport providers.

-- 2. INDICATIONS: Any patient with known or suspected Acute Coronary Syndrome (ACS)
+- 2. INDICATIONS: Any patient with known or suspected Acute Coronary Syndrome (ACS) - chest pain other "suspicious symptoms"

-- ► chest pain
+- dyspnea ► anxiety

-- ► discomfort or tightness radiating to the jaw, shoulders or arms
+- discomfort or tightness radiating to the jaw, shoulders or arms

-- ▶ nausea

-- ▶ ROSC

-- ▶ diaphoresis
+- syncope/dizziness